 Insurance is supposed to be there for you when the worst comes to pass.
 Yet, if you’re like many people, you may find that dealing with insurance is a nightmare of its own.
-Between all the paperwork, the indecipherable policy language, fear of bad faith dealings and the countless questions that come up throughout the process, you may feel completely overwhelmed.
+Between all the paperwork, the indecipherable policy language, the fear of bad-faith dealings, and the countless questions that come up throughout the process, you may feel completely overwhelmed.

-At Townsend Law LLC, we’re here to help you navigate these challenging issues.
-One of the partners, Mike Townsend spent five years working for a large insurance defense law firm.
+We’re here to help you navigate these challenging issues at Townsend Law, LLC.
+One of the partners, Mike Townsend, spent five years working for a large insurance defense law firm.
 There he gained valuable experience in the methods insurance companies use to deny coverage to claimants.
 Bad faith claims and bad faith insurance can be incredibly stressful to try to combat, and the claim denial that comes as a result often feels devastating.

-Our law firm in Kansas City is able to provide legal advice on insurance claims in Missouri and Kansas, and has the experience to take on the insurance company to ensure the policyholder has the support they need in their insurance dispute.
+Our law firm in Kansas City is able to provide legal advice on insurance claims in Missouri and Kansas.
+Our team has the experience to take on the insurance company to ensure the policyholder has the support they need in their insurance dispute.
 We are intimately familiar with insurance law and how it pertains to the insurance industry.
-From health care and automobile insurance to homeowners insurance, life insurance or other types of insurance, our law office knows your legal rights and will put our years of experience to work for you and your insurance claims case.
+From health care and automobile insurance to homeowners insurance, life insurance, or other types of insurance, our law office knows your legal rights.
+We will put our years of experience to work for you and your insurance claims case.

 If you drive or own a car, you need auto insurance.
-Without it, you’re not only breaking the law, but also making yourself financially vulnerable in the event that you get into a car accident and do have an automobile insurance policy through a reputable insurance company.
+Without it, you’re not only breaking the law but also making yourself financially vulnerable if you get into a car accident and don’t have an automobile insurance policy through a reputable insurance company.

 PIP stands for personal insurance protection.
 In Kansas, it’s the portion of your insurance policy that covers your accident-related medical expenses, regardless of who was at fault.
 Kansas law requires all auto insurance policies to include this provision.